Specialist treatment for avoidant personality disorder

 All you need to do is continue on your journey with us and we’ll guide you through a structured programme tailored to your needs, within NICE-approved guidelines.
 By undertaking treatment for avoidant personality disorder, you can lessen the strain of everyday interactions and lead a rewarding life enhanced by profound connections with others.

 The fact that you’ve acknowledged your need for help means you’ve already reached an important stage in working towards a better future, which you should be proud of.
-Treatment can help you to make a significant move towards living the life you’ve dreamed of.
+Mental health treatment can help you to make a significant move towards living the life you’ve dreamed of.
 Sharing what you are going through will reduce the burden you feel and empower you as you move into your next chapter.
 Our experts will carry out an initial assessment to determine your needs and understand your specific personal goals.
 They’ll then be able to recommend how you can proceed with addressing your symptoms.

 Types of avoidant personality disorder treatment programmes at Priory